Food safety

 Consider the following factors when choosing the flooring material for your business:

-4. Slip resistance.
-In addition to the safety of food, the flooring material must also be safe for employees.
+In addition to food safety, the flooring material must also be safe for employees.
 The food storage area is very prone to food spills, which can lead to slips and falls.
 Use smooth materials with anti-slip coatings to reduce the likelihood of accidents.

-6. Pest control.
-Certain flooring materials, such as vinyl or epoxy, can be tightly sealed and installed with coved bases, preventing vermin infestation.
-This helps in maintaining a hygienic environment and reducing the risk of food contamination.
+Unlike broken tiles or worn wood, certain flooring materials, such as vinyl or epoxy, can be tightly sealed and installed with coved bases, preventing vermin infestation.
+This helps maintain a hygienic environment and reduces the risk of food contamination.

 When choosing the proper list of materials for your food business floor, you must always consult with local health and safety departments.
 Health agencies set up regulations on proper facility layout and materials to use to avoid workplace accidents and meet minimum food safety standards.